 - Rule G-27(d)(i)(A)-(C)—inspection of an office of municipal supervisory jurisdiction, branch office, or non-branch location

 - Rule G-27(b)(vii)—annual compliance interviews or meetings to discuss relevant municipal securities activities of the representative(s) and principal(s)

-- Rule G-27(f)(i)—submission of a report by designated principal(s) to senior management that reviews the firm’s supervisory controls
+- Rule G-27(f)(i)—submission of a report by the designated principal(s) to senior management that reviews the firm’s supervisory controls

 - Rule G-44(d)—completion of the annual written certification by the chief executive officer of a municipal advisor which confirms the development and implementation of processes to establish, maintain, review, test, and modify written compliance policies and supervisory procedures

 Additional Time to Complete Professional Qualification Standards Allowed

 Due to the temporary closing of Prometric test centers that FINRA (Financial Industry Regulatory Authority) uses to deliver professional qualification examinations for the MSRB, firms and individuals will be allowed additional time to fulfill professional qualification standards.